 The availability of all required supplies and equipment is checked before blood sampling begins.
-These include: 2 lap racks (each with a pair of ropes), a scrub brush, sanitizing hand wipes, Q-tips, iodine (Betadine or Povodine), needle holders, 20 and 22 gauge needles, centrifuge, forceps, cryovials, 10 ml blue-top tubes filled to 9 ml mark with lysis buffer, cryomarkers, red and green top vacutainer tubes, and a test tube rack on ice inside of a small cooler.
-At least two assistants are needed in addition to the person collecting the blood samples, one to hold the head of the turtle to be bled, the other to pass supplies, label vacutainers, and communicate with the data recorder.
-The size of the needle to be used on a turtle is decided on ahead of time.
+These include: lap rack (with a pair of ropes, for large turtles), a scrub brush, sanitizing hand wipes, Q-tips, iodine (Betadine or Povidone), needle holders, 20 and 22 gauge needles, centrifuge, forceps, cryovials, 10 ml blue-top tubes filled to 9 ml mark with lysis buffer, cryomarkers, red and green top vacutainer tubes, and a test tube rack on ice inside of a small cooler.
+At least two assistants are needed in addition to the person collecting the blood samples, one to pass supplies, the other to label vacutainers and communicate with the data recorder.
+The size of the needle is selected based on the size of the turtle.
 A smaller size needle (22 gauge) is used for turtles 35 cm carapace length or smaller.
-For all others, a 20-gauge needle is used.
+For all larger turtles, a 20-gauge needle is used.

 If under 35 cm carapace length, the turtle to be bled is restrained by hand by a third assistant.
 The holder sits in a comfortable spot with knees at a right angle and slightly spread.
 The holder is handed the turtle with its head down, plastron facing the holder and forelimbs held against the top of the carapace.
-The holder uses four fingers of each hand to clamp the flippers against the back of the shell with thumbs on the plastron (Figure 5-H).
-The holder then clamps his/her hands between his/her knees, applying pressure with the hands to secure the turtle in place.
-Turtles over 35 cm should be restrained with ropes on a lap rack with the plastron down as shown in Figure 4-B, D. Once the turtle is secure, assistants lean the rack against the gunwale with the turtle's head down in front of the person taking the blood sample.
+The holder uses four fingers of each hand to clamp the flippers against the back of the shell with thumbs on the plastron (Figure 6H).
+The holder then rests the turtle's shoulders on their knees.
+Turtles over 50 cm should be restrained with ropes on a lap rack with the plastron down as shown in Figure 4B, D. Once the turtle is secure, assistants lean the rack against the gunwale with the turtle's head down in front of the person taking the blood sample.
 The neck area is cleaned with water and betadine, removing any barnacles, algae, or other debris.

-When the turtle and rack are securely set against the gunwale or the turtle is secure in the holder's hands, and its neck is clean, it is allowed to rest for about a minute.
-This allows blood to pool in the cervical sinuses.
-During this time, bleeder and head holder clean their hands with a sanitizing wipe.
-Then, the head holder holds the turtle's head by the back edge of the skull and gently pulls down to extend the neck.
-It is extended downward toward the deck as far as it will go and held in this position until all samples are drawn.
-The head holder should be careful to keep his or her hand(s) on the top, back and sides of the head.
-Avoid the turtle's throat and ears as these are sensitive areas and the hyoid area must be free for the turtle to breathe.
-The top of the neck on either side of the midline is painted with Betadine or Povodine.
-The person who will draw the sample sits directly in front of the turtle in order to visualize the four quadrants of the neck, as illustrated in Fig. 4-E, feeling for the supraoccipital bone to verify the midline.
+When the neck is clean and the turtle securely set in the holder's hands, it is allowed to rest for about a minute.
+This allows blood to pool in the dorsal cervical sinuses.
+During this time, bleeder and assistant clean their hands with a sanitizing wipe.
+The turtle's head is held by the back edge of the skull and gently pulled down to extend the neck.
+It is extended downward toward the deck and held in this position until all samples are drawn.
+Be careful to avoid the turtle's throat and ears as these are sensitive areas and the hyoid area must be free for the turtle to breathe.
+The top of the neck on either side of the midline is cleaned with Betadine or Povidone.
+The person who will draw the sample sits directly in front of the turtle in order to visualize the four quadrants of the neck, as illustrated in the Figure 5H, feeling for the supraoccipital bone to verify the midline.